UPDATED 5/31/20 - (2020 Covid-19 Protocol Document Available Here)

 We will be running camp as an essential childcare business for the month of June and may relax some protocols in July depending on the state of the pandemic and governmental mandates at that time.
 What this means is that camp will not look like it normally does, but will still include all the things we love about MBC, just in a smaller group within assigned spaces.

-We are capping our camper max capacity each week to 45 kids (we typically have 85+).
-Groups will be 10-12 (depending on current mandates) or less including staff.
-Anytime staff are with campers outside of their assigned group they will be masked.
+We are capping our camper max capacity each week to 48 kids (we typically have 85+).
+Groups will be 10-15 (depending on current mandates).
+Anytime staff are with campers outside of their assigned group they will use a mask when working in close proximity.
 Campers will be encouraged and supported to wear masks if their family chooses to provide one for them, masks will not be required at this time.
 Check In and Out will happen outside in the courtyard area, with families waiting to check in spacing themselves out every 6 feet.
 All camper groups will have their own entrance to their assigned group room and dedicated staff that stay with their group.
 Campers will wash hands/use sanitizer outside upon arrival and parents will drop off outside the door.
 To pick up, families will come to courtyard and a masked MBC staff will walkie for their camper to be sent out.
 Camper groups will not mix for the duration of the regular camp day.

 SANITIZATION ROUTINE AND GROUP EDUCATION OF PROTOCOLS: